climaco-sarmiento/notes-app/README.md

-# Notes App - a simple DOM manipulation exercise
+# Notes App - using localStorage and marked library

-This is a simple DOM manipulation exercise that I did, folowing along with a tutorial.
+This is a tutorial bases, DOM manipulation exercise that uses the Local Storage API and marked library for enabling Markdoen support.

 ### Links